mikepan/GameEngineBook/text/06-Physics.md

 Since Blender 2.6, the game engine has a fully automated AI pathfinding routine.
 It can be used to direct an AI character through the 3D world, reaching a target, while avoiding obstacles.

-\*\*\*Insert Tutorial

 #### Hands-on Tutorial: Navigation <a id="Hands-on Tutorial: Navigation"></a>

-1.Open /Book/Chapter6/navigation.blend
+1. Open /Book/Chapter6/navigation.blend

-2.This scene is set up with four objects (excluding the lamp and the camera).
+2. This scene is set up with four objects (excluding the lamp and the camera).

-3._Monkey_ is our main character; it will be navigating through the maze (the VisualMesh) to get to the Target.
+3. _Monkey_ is our main character; it will be navigating through the maze (the VisualMesh) to get to the Target.
 To aid its quest, we have created a simple helper geometry that outlines where the character can walk.
 This object is known as the _NavMesh_.
 Figure 6.17 shows the initial setup.

 ![Navigation system](../figures/Chapter6/Fig06-17.png)

-4.A navigation mesh is a helper object (invisible while the game is running) that is used to help guide other objects along a path.
+4. A navigation mesh is a helper object (invisible while the game is running) that is used to help guide other objects along a path.
 The NavMesh object is a regular mesh object that defines the shape of the accessible area for the pathfinding routine.

-5.There are two ways to create a navigation mesh.
+5. There are two ways to create a navigation mesh.
 One is to manually model a geometry that covers all the areas that are accessible to a character.
 This is what we have done with NavMesh.

-6.Another option is to ask Blender to create a navigation automatically.
+6. Another option is to ask Blender to create a navigation automatically.
 It might be easier for larger maps, but the result is far less predictable.
 We will cover this functionality at the end of this hands-on tutorial.

-7.Make sure that the NavMesh object is selected and change its physics type to Navigation Mesh.
+7. Make sure that the NavMesh object is selected and change its physics type to Navigation Mesh.
 The NavMesh will turn into a colorful grid, but don't be alarmed[md]this is normal.
 It means the object now can be used to aid in navigation.
 Navigation meshes becomes invisible when the game is running.

-8.Select the Monkey object and add a "steering" Logic Brick actuator to it, as shown in Figure 6.18.
+8. Select the Monkey object and add a "steering" Logic Brick actuator to it, as shown in Figure 6.18.
 Define the target and navigation mesh object, as shown in Figure 6.19.

 ![Steering actuator setup](../figures/Chapter6/Fig06-18.png)

-9.And you are done!
+9. And you are done!
 Start the game and watch the monkey seek out the cone.
 The Steering actuator contains additional options that you can explore.

-10.Figure 6.19 shows the finished game running in the Blender game engine.
+10. Figure 6.19 shows the finished game running in the Blender game engine.
 You can check out navigation-finished.blend.

 ![Finished](../figures/Chapter6/Fig06-19.png)

-11.As promised, another way to create a navigation mesh is to use the automatic generator.
+11. As promised, another way to create a navigation mesh is to use the automatic generator.
 To do this, delete the NavMeshobject first so you can start with a clean slate.

-12.Select the object you want to use as the guide in creating the navigation mesh.
+12. Select the object you want to use as the guide in creating the navigation mesh.
 In this case, you need to select VisualMesh.
 Blender will build a new navigation mesh based on this mesh.

-13.Go to the Scene tab of the Properties Editor, as seen in Figure 6.20.
+13. Go to the Scene tab of the Properties Editor, as seen in Figure 6.20.
 You should see a "Build Navigation Mesh" button, along with a whole slew of settings.

 ![Automatic navigation mesh generation](../figures/Chapter6/Fig06-20.png)

-14.Pressing the aforementioned button will create a navigation mesh automatically from the visual mesh.
+14. Pressing the aforementioned button will create a navigation mesh automatically from the visual mesh.

-15.If the result isn't optimal, play with the settings.
+15. If the result isn't optimal, play with the settings.
 Agent Radius is a good place to start.

-\*\*\*End Tutorial

 ### Characters <a id="Characters"></a>